External Ids for IRF3 Gene

 Previous GeneCards Identifiers for IRF3 Gene

 This gene encodes a member of the interferon regulatory transcription factor (IRF) family.
 The encoded protein is found in an inactive cytoplasmic form that upon serine/threonine phosphorylation forms a complex with CREBBP.
 This complex translocates to the nucleus and activates the transcription of interferons alpha and beta, as well as other interferon-induced genes.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene. [provided by RefSeq, Nov 2011]

 GeneCards Summary for IRF3 Gene

 IRF3 (Interferon Regulatory Factor 3) is a Protein Coding gene.
 Diseases associated with IRF3 include herpes simplex encephalitis 7 and viral infectious disease.
-Among its related pathways are Platelet activation, signaling and aggregation and Immune System.
+Among its related pathways are Cytosolic sensors of pathogen-associated DNA and Epstein-Barr virus infection.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and identical protein binding.
 An important paralog of this gene is IRF7.

 UniProtKB/Swiss-Prot for IRF3 Gene